"*" indicates required fields

 If you need support with managing finances, there are various divorce and money calculators available online to help give you a better idea of your financial situation before you agree on a divorce settlement.
 These calculators can work out what money you have, what you owe, and how you might consider splitting these assets and finances.

 Your property is likely to be one of the most valuable assets that you own together, so naturally this might be the trickiest asset to divide.
 If you are both eager to sell your property quickly, you could opt to sell through a quick home-buying company such as We Buy Any Home.
 We provide you with an initial offer within 24 hours of contact – enabling completion on a house sale in as little as seven days, so that you can start moving on with your life as soon as possible.

 Once you have come to a firm arrangement regarding all of your assets, you can use a solicitor to make your agreement legally binding, a clean break.

 If you and your ex-partner are unable to come to an agreement, then in the first instance it is sensible to seek legal advice to ask about the alternative ways to resolve issues out of court (such as family arbitration or collaborative law), as this can be a very stressful and demanding process.

 However, if there are decisions that you simply cannot agree on then you must ask a court to make a ‘financial order’.
 Through a financial order, you can apply for key assets such as ownership of a property, regular maintenance payments for children, or a lump sum payment.

 The court will then decide on the fairest way to divide your assets.

-If you’re looking to sell your property and looking to get cash as quickly as possible, with WeBuyAnyHome you get an offer within 24 hours and sell within 7 days.
+If you’re looking to sell your house fast and get cash as quickly as possible, speak to us.
+With WeBuyAnyHome you get an offer within 24 hours and sell within 7 days.